kkowa/django-saas/README.md

 To do:
 Switch from white noise to S3 for user uploads
 Look into the email with sntp
+could integrate with plaid for a fun project